 2021 Mississippi River Bacteria Sampling Data (PDF, 14 pages, 0.7 MB)

 For previous years’ data, see our Annual Monitoring Reports.

 Stormwater Bacteria Monitoring Results

 Five of MWMO’s stormwater outfalls are monitored for E. coli year-round.
 Sampling at stormwater outfalls occurs concurrently with river bacteria sampling between April and November.
 In the winter months between December and March, MWMO collects dry weather bacteria samples from those same outfalls once per month.
 Stormwater outfall site descriptions can be found in the Stormwater Monitoring section of this website.
 Sampling methods are detailed in the prior Methodology portion of this section.
 Samples collected during, or immediately following, rain events have E. coli concentrations that are typically an order of magnitude higher than baseflow values, however instances of elevated E. coli concentrations are observed during baseflow conditions.
 The most likely causes of high baseflow E. coli values are illicit discharges into the stormwater pipes or wildlife presence within the pipes.
 MWMO notifies the applicable member city when there are high baseflow E. coli values of concern.
-As with the river data, stormwater E. coli monitoring data for a given year can be found within the MWMO annual monitoring reports on this website and the data are submitted to the MPCA’s EQUIS database.
+As with the river data, stormwater E. coli monitoring data for a given year can be found within the MWMO annual monitoring reports and individual station sections on this website and the data are submitted to the MPCA’s EQUIS database.